-All items should be paid for and picked up preferably on the day of sale, but in any case, no later than 3 (three) days after the auction, or a storage charge may be levied.
+All items must be paid for and picked up no later than 3 (three) days after the auction, or a storage charge may be levied.
 You are responsible for bringing your own boxes and packing material for the small items, and your own crew to assist with the heavier items.
 Our staff is not responsible for carrying the items to your vehicle.
-The front office can give you a list of independent movers who might be able to ship the items to you.
+We do not have in-house shipping services.
+The front office can give you a list of independent movers who can ship the items to you.

 Do’s and Don’ts

 Do – Read and understand the Conditions of Sale

 Do – Be sure the Auctioneer sees you

 Do – Remember to bring your own boxes and packing material